Combined Comprehensive Bovine Embryo Transfer

 - Fitz Casino – (starting at $25 per night during the week) Phone:662-363-5825

 Our Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course begins on a Monday and ends at 1:00 P.M. on Saturday.
 Please select your desired course date on the enrollment form by clicking on the "Enroll" button at the bottom of this page.

 The following is a current list of scheduled course dates:

 |3/21/2022 - 3/26/2022|

 Tuition for the Combined AI and ET course is: $3,650.00 US Dollars

 To register for this course click the "Enroll" button, you will select the date you wish to attend on the registration form.
 You may add additional courses and products to your cart prior to checkout.

 “Implementing embryo transfer into our cattle operation has been an enormous success.
-We hold Dr. Peter Elsden and The International Embryo Transfer School with our highest regard as they are largely responsible for our accomplishments.”
+We hold the International Embryo Technology School with our highest regard as they are largely responsible for our accomplishments.”

 "I found the embryo transfer course to be exactly what I needed and more than I expected.
 Through veterinary school, I did not get enough actual hands-on learning with advanced reproduction procedures.
 Being taught in a small class setting was an ideal learning environment, I gained the tactical skills and knowledge needed to successfully and confidently flush cattle for myself and future clients.
 I would recommend the class to anyone ready to take their veterinary practice or cattle program to the next level.
 It was well worth my money and my time."